BenjaminSchaar/barlow_track/barlow_track/barlow_project_template/README.md

 ## Training a network: basic

+To start, you need:
+1. A working conda environment
+2. To clone this code (or to be able to copy this project folder from another location)
+3. A dataset in the wbfm structure for training

 Copy the 'barlow_project_template' folder to the desired location, modify the config file as desired, and use the script on the cluster:

 ```